The main symptom is a perception of a skipped heartbeat.

-Ventricular Premature Beats
+Symptoms of Ventricular Premature Beats

-Drug therapy is rarely used because the risk of side effects from the drugs is usually greater than the benefit.
+Drug therapy is rarely used because the risk of side effects due to the drugs is usually greater than the benefit.
 The exception is people who recently had a heart attack or who have heart failure that causes symptoms.
-In such people, survival is improved if they are treated with beta-blockers.
+In such people, survival is improved if they are treated with beta-blockers (see table ).

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American Heart Association: Arrhythmia: Information to help people understand their risks of arrhythmias as well as information on diagnosis and treatment